The Knowledge Alignment Problem: Bridging Human and External Knowledge for Large Language Models: Introduction

-To enhance the alignment between questions and knowledge, we propose MixAlign, a framework that interacts with both the user and the knowledge base to acquire clarifications on how the user's question relates to the stored evidence.
-As illustrated in~\cref{fig:intro}, MixAlign first refines the user's question automatically (i.e., \emph{model-based question-knowledge alignment}), where the LM is employed to substitute attribute values in the user's question with corresponding values from the knowledge base.
-This refined question is then utilized to retrieve knowledge evidence.
-In cases the evidence remains unclear, an attribute that distinguishes the results is selected for the language model to generate a question, seeking further clarification from the user (i.e., \emph{human-assisted question-knowledge alignment}).
-The alignment information is incorporated to generate the final answer.
+Towards solving the knowledge alignment problem, we propose \textsc{MixAlign}, a framework that interacts with both the user and the knowledge base to acquire clarifications on how the user's question relates to the stored grounding knowledge. \textsc{MixAlign} initiates the process with \emph{model-based knowledge alignment}, where the LLM is employed to map the conditions and constraints of the user question to corresponding ones within the knowledge base.
+In cases the mapping process yields uncertainties or the evidence remains unclear, it generates a question seeking further clarification from the user, a step we refer to as \emph{human-assisted knowledge alignment}.
+The clarifications from these steps are incorporated to generate the final answer.

-In summary, our major contributions are: \begin{itemize} \item We highlight the importance of question-knowledge misalignment, a common issue in various real-world scenarios, as a crucial factor leading to language model hallucination. \item We introduce a mixed-initiative framework designed to improve question-knowledge alignment by leveraging the strengths of both language models and human users. \item Comprehensive evaluations demonstrate the superior performance of MixAlign in terms of question-knowledge alignment and its promising ability to reduce hallucination. \end{itemize}
+In summary, our major contributions are: \begin{itemize} \item We study the Knowledge Alignment problem, a prevalent yet critical issue that influences the efficacy of LLMs when interacting with external databases. \item We introduce \textsc{MixAlign}, a mixed-initiative clarifying framework designed to improve knowledge alignment. \item Comprehensive evaluations highlight the importance of knowledge alignment and demonstrate the effectiveness of \textsc{MixAlign} in generating high-quality clarifications. \end{itemize}